Fur farming

-Most of the world's farmed fur was produced by European farmers.
+Most of the world's farmed fur is produced by Chinese and Polish fur-farmers.
 In 2018, there were 5,000 fur farms in the EU, located across 22 countries; these areas of production collectively accounted for 50% of the global production of farmed fur.
-However, by 2023 only 11 countries in the EU still farmed animals for fur, and three of these countries had issued a legal ban on the activity effective within several years.
+However, by 2025 only 6 countries in the EU still farmed animals for fur, and three of these countries had issued a legal ban on the activity, effective within several years.
+Prior to their banning of fur-farming in 2025, Poland lead the European mink fur-farming industry.
+Only five countries in Europe still participate in the practice of fur farming, those being Finland, Denmark, Spain, Hungary and Greece.
+The United States is a major exporter of fur skins.
+Major export markets include China, Russia, Canada, and the EU.
+Exports to Asia as a share of total exports grew from 22% in 1998 to 47% in 2002.
+As of 2012, Russia was reported to be the world's biggest sales market for fur.